 Lastly, if you’re paying interest on credit cards attack that with intensity to reduce your balance.
 Interest on cards can be 30% or more, which is simply crazy!
 Now if you’re thinking “yea, but how?”
 I get it!
 I was there once, too.
-Dave Ramsey’s Total Money Makeover changed my life.
-It’s worth the spend if you’re serious about getting out of debt.
+Here’s a complete guide to how to get out of debt.

 6. Change your routine and the ‘extras’ that go with it

 Remember at the beginning of the article when I talked about buying soda and doughnuts every morning?
 Well what helped me break that bad habit is that I made it more inconvenient to stop at the gas station every day.
 I changed my route to work which had an impact on my decision to stop there.
 Then I started grabbing breakfast at home before I left for work, which was a change in my routine.
 I’m happy to say that today I usually only stop at a gas station to get gas!

 So where are you routinely spending extra money?
 Take a look at your daily and weekly routines to identify times when you spend money based simply on your current habits.
 Then let’s change that money habit!